Connor Brown (ice hockey): Toronto Maple Leafs

-Brown made the Maple Leafs full-time for the 2016–17 season.
+Brown made the Maple Leafs' roster full-time for the 2016–17 season.
 However, a deep presence of forward depth meant Brown was playing on the fourth line with Matt Martin, though he saw time on the penalty kill.
 After five games in a limited role, Maple Leafs veteran forward Milan Michálek was placed on waivers in order to make room and give Brown a larger role on the team.
 Former Maple Leaf Ben Smith rejoined the team via waivers in order to take Brown's former spot.
 Brown played the rest of the year mostly on a line with Nazem Kadri and Leo Komarov, collecting 20 goals and compiling 36 points.
+The Maple Leafs made the 2016 Stanley Cup playoffs and Brown made his playoff debut on April 16, 2017, in the game 1 loss to the Washington Capitals in the opening round.
+He registered his first playoff point assisting on Auston Matthews' third period goal in a 5–4 loss to the Capitals on April 19.
+The Maple Leafs were eliminated by the Capitals in six games.
+He appeared in all six games with just the one point.